folkehelseinstituttet/surveillance_data/README.md

 # 2021_10_26: NIPaR data (hospitalisations) has not been updated because of problems with the NIPaR database.
-It expected to be updated tomorrow (27th of October).
+It is expected to be updated tomorrow (27th of October).

 # 2021_09_08: SYSVAK data has not been updated today because of problems with the SYSVAK database